sbibek086/ultimate-coding-resources/README.md

         and REPL.
 Code, compile, and run code in 50+ programming languages.
       </li>
       <li>
-        <a href="https://codesandbox.io/" target="blank">CodeSandbox.io</a> - Founded in 2017 by Ives van Hoorne and Bas
+        <a href="https://codesandbox.io/" target="blank">CodeSandbox.io</a> - our mission is to make web development faster.
+By removing complexity we enable web developers to be
-        Buursma, our mission is to make web development faster.
-By removing complexity we enable web developers to be more productive.
+        more productive.
 By simplifying collaboration we make it easier for teams to work on code together.
       </li>
          <li>